 Don’t be daunted if you’ve only got a small plot to work with.
-There are plenty of space-saving veg crops to grow, as well as plenty of edible container ideas, so that even the smallest spaces can reward you with harvests.
+There are plenty of space-saving veg crops to grow, so that even the smallest spaces can reward you with harvests.

 Discover five vegetable seeds to sow in July, below.

 Lettuce and other salad leaves are a quick and easy win – sow them continually from March to September and you can enjoy fresh salad for the best part of a year.
 Here’s how to grow salad leaves from seed.